TheCrowd/CCCTeam30/README.md

 CloudStorm project is the whole Storm structure for our system to implement all scenarios of our system.

-Deploymrnt folder is the collection of Script code.
+Deployment folder is the collection of Script code.

 The twitterPlatform project is the project of our front_end Web application.